kamilaworonicz-ba/physics-product-launch/case-study.md

 | Many schools lacked specialised lab equipment | Experiments designed around simple, accessible materials |
 | Teaching preferences vary: some teachers rely on worksheets rather than textbooks | A worksheet alternative for every lesson |

 ## 5. Rebuilding the team

 | Before | After |
 |---|---|
 | 1 author and 2 consultants, none with mainstream primary-school classroom experience | 2 authors and 2 consultants with relevant classroom experience, plus a standing focus panel |

-What I did:
+**What I did:**

-- **Added a second author:** a long-serving primary-school teacher.
-- **Replaced the consultants** with people who had the right classroom experience.
-- **Sourced people through teacher channels:** a Facebook group for physics teachers, personal networks and referrals.
-One consultant came directly from our focus groups.
+- Sourced replacements through teacher channels: a Facebook group for physics teachers, personal networks and referrals — one consultant came directly from the focus groups.
-- **Agreed budgets** with authors, consultants and the focus panel.
+- Agreed budgets with authors, consultants and the focus panel.
-- **Built a permanent feedback loop:** a regular focus panel of up to 6 grade 7–8 physics teachers who reviewed the materials as they were developed.

-What changed:
+**What changed:**

-- **Consultants' comments became much more accurate** and reflected work with a standard student.
+- Consultants' comments became more accurate, reflecting work with a standard student.
-- **A second author sped up the work.** The authors could also review each other's materials, which improved quality.
+- A second author sped up the work and let authors cross-review each other's material.
-- **Doubts could be settled on the spot.** A quick phone call with an experienced teacher was often enough.
-This was not possible with the consultants, but it was with the authors.
+- Doubts could often be settled with a quick call to an author — not possible with the previous consultants.
-- **Some consultants stayed on longer:** they wrote items for the test generator and consulted on the experiment recordings.
+- Some consultants stayed on longer, writing test-generator items and consulting on experiment recordings.

 ## 6. Prototype and focus groups